wendyVo/ReadMe-generator/README.md

 ## Links to the GitHub Repositories:

--The URL of the GitHub repository: https://github.com/wendyVo/ReadMe-generator.git
+The URL of the GitHub repository: https://github.com/wendyVo/ReadMe-generator.git

 ## Questions